-Monday - Friday 8:00 a.m. - 2:30 p.m.
-Students should not arrive before 7:40 a.m. unless special circumstances are cleared with the office.
-Students arriving after 8:00 a.m. should bring a written note stating the reason for their tardiness.
-Pick up time is 2:30 p.m.
+Monday - Friday 8:00 a.m. - 2:25 p.m.
+Students should not arrive at the front of the building before 7:35 a.m. unless special circumstances are cleared with the office.
+Students/parents arriving after 7:55 a.m. will be required to sign in at the door stating the reason for their tardiness.
+Pick up time is 2:25 p.m.-2:30 p.m. at the front of the building.
+Excessive unexcused tardiness before and after school will result in a fee of \$20 for every offense over five per quarter.

-If a student must leave school early, a written note from the parent/guardian (stating the reason) is to be presented to the teacher before classes begin in the morning.
+If a student must leave school early, a written note from the parent/guardian (stating the reason) is to be presented to the teacher before classes begin in the morning with 24-hour notice given as much as possible.
 Parents should report to the office when picking up a student early.
-Students must sign out/in when leaving school early.
+Students must be signed out when leaving school early.